Xinxinatg/DM-Count/README.md

 2. Training

 ```
-python train.py --data-dir <path to dataset> --counter_type <cc for coarse counter or fc for fine counter>
+python train.py --data-dir <path to dataset> --counter-type <cc for coarse counter or fc for fine counter>
 ```